Margaret River is no longer just a small township in the middle of Western Australia’s South West.

-Sticking with a food theme, don’t miss the Margaret River Farmers’ Market held every Saturday on the south side of the Margs townsite.
-The grand thing about this market is that everything sold must be produced locally.
-Meat lovers can stop by The Farm House stall for the best lamb, pork and beef in the land.
+Sticking with a food theme, don’t miss the Margaret River Farmers’ Market.
+It’s held every Saturday on the south side of the Margs townsite.
+The grand thing about this market is that everything sold must be produced locally, and there are plenty of gourmet delights to taste-test as you browse at the stalls.
+Meat lovers can stop by The Farm House’s stall for the best lamb, pork and beef in the land.

 If you dig natural fibres, check out Margaret River Bamboo Basics online.
 Bamboo shirts make the best travel wear.
 You’ll also find them at the Sunday markets at Signal Park in Busselton.